 SSAB is sponsored by and works directly with the administration and the Wharton Operations and Sustainability Program to improve Wharton’s environmental footprint, raise awareness of related issues within the Wharton community, develop sustainability leadership at Wharton and help connect students to external opportunities to become leaders in this field.
 SSAB is composed of both MBAs and Undergraduates.

 The Wharton Undergraduate Research Board is dedicated to improving the research environment for the Wharton undergraduate community and promoting a culture of intellectual curiosity at Wharton.
 The board works with School administrators to increase student involvement in research, foster a network of student researchers in Wharton, and develop innovative co-curricular opportunities to increase students’ exposure to academic research.
 WURB website >>

 Wharton Wellness works collaboratively with administrators in the Undergraduate Division to improve mental and physical wellness at Wharton.
 Learn more >>

-In addition to the organizations above, there are over 40 Wharton undergraduate-specific clubs to get involved with during your four years.
+In addition to the organizations above, there are nearly 40 Wharton undergraduate-specific clubs to get involved with during your four years.